 - What have people discovered at the Library?
-Edward Land developed the process for the Polaroid Land Camera; Chester Carlson researched photoconductivity and electrostatics to invent the Xerox photocopier; Marchette Chute, author of Shakespeare in London, did all her research without ever going to London; and DeWitt Wallace read and condensed articles that he republished in his magazine, Reader's Digest.
+Edward Land developed the process for the Polaroid Land Camera; Chester Carlson researched photoconductivity and electrostatics to invent the Xerox photocopier; Marchette Chute, author of Shakespeare in London, did all her research without ever going to London; and William Roy DeWitt Wallace read and condensed articles that he republished in his magazine, Reader's Digest.

 The collections of the Stephen A. Schwarzman Building illuminate and give meaning to our world and draw researchers from all nations to Fifth Avenue and 42nd Street.
 For over a century, librarians in what are now 15 public service and special collections units have sought out authoritative, popular, and ephemeral materials in the humanities, with an emphasis on literature, art, and history.

 These remarkable collections are vast, diverse, and not easily characterized.
 They range from priceless ancient rarities in the Rare Books and the Manuscripts and Archives divisions to current newspapers from all over the world.
 More than 1,200 languages and dialects, ancient and modern, are represented in the collections.